What’s Vegetarian at White Castle? Your Ultimate Guide (Updated for 2026)

 Tips for Vegetarians at White Castle

-• Order the veggie or black bean slider “no cheese, no mayo, no ranch.”
-That’s what turns it from vegetarian into vegan.
+• Order the Southwest Veggie Slider “no cheese, no mayo, no ranch.”
+That’s what turns it from vegetarian into fully vegan.

 • Check your region on onion rings.
 They’re vegan in markets like Chicago, Louisville, and St. Louis, but the NY/NJ version contains milk.